StatelessStudio/SimpleAudioLibrary/README.md

-#Simple Audio Library
+# Simple Audio Library

 This is a simple audio library using OpenAL.
 It was made with the thought in mind to have a pretty simple tool for playing sound/music in a game or another multimedia application.

-WARNING: This is a pretty early version, keep in mind, that method/classes can be removed/renamed/changed at any time.

-## License

-Simple Audio Library is released under the [MIT license](http://opensource.org/licenses/MIT).

 ## Installation